Skip to content

 Prerequisites

 • Admin access to an OpenShift cluster (version 4.17+) specified by the KUBECONFIG environment variable.
+This cluster is referred to as the Management OCP cluster.

 • The Management OCP cluster must be configured with OVNKubernetes as the default pod network CNI.